Property Accountants

 The ATO also have a comprehensive section on rental properties on their website which you can access here.

-Also check out their “Top 10 tips to avoid common mistakes” and for even more detail you can download and read the ATO publication “Rental Properties“.
+Also check out their “Top 10 tips to avoid common mistakes” and for even more detail you can visit the ATO’s “Rental Properties” page.

 What is “Negative Gearing”?